 Since the school district uses the birth date and name information from the Birth Certificate for all school records, the only way the application can be validated is by using the same process.

-Why do you list all other household members?
+Why do you list all the other household members?

 The consideration for approval of an application is based on income and the number of household members.
 Therefore, it is required to list all members of the household.